emontoya2/csubRcomp-git/docs/index.md

 # Preface {-}

-This document is freely available and a work in progress.
-It may contain grammatical errors, so please report any so they can be corrected.

-If you'd like to suggest content additions or edits, feel free to contact me; contributions will be acknowledged in future updates.
-The goal is to eventually make this resource independent of any specific textbook.
+This document is freely available.
+There are grammatical errors in the document.
+If you do encounter a mistake or an error please inform me so that it can be corrected.
+If you would like to add material or have suggestions for material changes, then please contact me to include them in any future updates, and any contributions will be acknowledged.
+Keep in mind that this document is a work in progress, and the eventual goal is to make this document independent of any class textbook.

-The first two chapters introduce the basics of the **R** environment and RStudio, giving you a feel for their interface and core functionality.
-The final chapter demonstrates how to use **R** for common techniques in undergraduate regression analysis.
+The first two chapters introduce one to the \textbf{R} environment and \textbf{RStudio} and some basic \textbf{R} functions so that one gets an idea of the ````''Look and Feel'' of \textbf{R} and \textbf{RStudio}.
+The last chapter discuss how to use \textbf{R} to carry out the analyses and techniques for some common areas covered in undergraduate regression analysis.

-This guide is best used with a learn-by-doing approach: run the example code yourself to see how it works.
-It's not a comprehensive manual, but a course companion.
-And since there are often multiple ways to do the same task in **R**, I've aimed to present the most accessible methods.
+The best way to use this document is to apply a learn-by-doing approach.
+That is, don't just read through the \textbf{R} code given, but try the sample code given so that you understand what works and what does not.
+Finally, this document is not intended to be a know all guide but only a companion to your course.
+It is also worth noting that there are several ways to do the same thing in \textbf{R} and my hope is that I presented the easiest way(s).